This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

 As a very high level orientation to Broome, there are four main areas.
 The airport sits pretty much inbetween the Cable Beach area and the rest of Broome.

 - The Cable Beach area: The home of Cable Beach, beautiful sunsets and camel rides.
 This is where you’ll find the higher end resorts (including Cable Beach Resort and The Pearle of Cable Beach).
 There’s also numerous mid-range resorts, backpacker style accommodation and caravan parks.
 For dining options, there are a number of options but tend to be more expensive than in town.
-Notable restaurants include Zanders at Cable Beach, Zookeeper’s Store and the closest pub and bottleshop to the beach – Divers Tavern.
+Notable restaurants include Zanders at Cable Beach, Zookeeper’s Store (now Sydney Cove Oyster Bar) and the closest pub and bottleshop to the beach – Divers Tavern.
 Several resorts also have restaurants on site.
 These include Cable Beach Resorts’ Sunset Bar and Grill, and Bali Hai and Kimberley Sands’ restaurants.

 - The Broome town centre area (including China Town) – I was going to say the ‘non-touristy’ part of Broome but that’s only half true since it’s full of tourists during high season.
 In China town you’ll find lots of shops selling high end jewellery (lots of pearls!), art and souvenir shops.
 For eating options, there are a number of less expensive restaurants and cafes, the Courthouse Markets and the Roebuck (Roey) Hotel.
 You’ll also find a Coles and a Rip Curl (in case you forgot any beachwear at home).

 - The Town Beach and coastal area.
 While probably still considered Broome town centre, for me it’s a bit separate.
 In this area, which is just south of Frederick Street and the Courthouse Markets, you’ll find Matso’s Brewery, the Mangrove Hotel and Town Beach.